nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `deletenote 1` Delete the note at the first position.
+* `deletenote 1` Deletes the note at the first position.

 #### Editing a note : `editnote`